 The term "reserves" described in this section refers to the "resources available within ten minutes following notification" as described in PP3.
-A transmission Needs Assessment and Solution Study base case will model 1,200 MW of reserves to account for generation adjustments after the first contingency.
+A transmission Needs Assessment, Solutions Study, an Competitive Transmission RFP base case will model 1,200 MW of reserves to account for generation adjustments after the first contingency.
 These resources are available after the first contingency to: 1) Keep load-resource balance in the base case if the first contingency involves the loss of a resource (generator/inter-Area tie); and 2) Make system adjustments in preparation for the next contingency while maintaining load-resource balance in the base case.
-The reserves in a base case may include hydro generation and non-renewable26 generation.
+The reserves in a base case may include hydro generation and conventional generation.